 ANNE LACY (1499-1561/2)

 Anne Lacy was the daughter and heiress of Walter Lacy of London and his wife Lucy (d.c.1533).
-By a marriage settlement dated April 26, 1513/14, she married Charles Knyvett of London, Princethorp, Warwickshire, Hamerton, Huntingdonshire, Leigh, Kent, and Winwick, Northamptonshire (c.1478-before October 22, 1528), a close kinsman of the Duke of Buckingham, in whose downfall he played a part.
+By a marriage settlement dated April 26, 1513/14, she married Charles Knyvett of London, Princethorp, Warwickshire, Hamerton, Huntingdonshire, Leigh, Kent, and Winwick, Northamptonshire (c.1478-before October 22, 1528), a close kinsman of the Duke of Buckingham.
 Their children were (possibly) Richard (1511-November 1, 1557), (definitely) Anthony (d.
 March 1, 1554), William, Lucy (1522-October 1, 1577), Anne (1527-1571+), Alice (d. between 1556 and 1562), and Ellen.
+Knyvett played a role in Buckingham’s downfall in 1521.
 Star Chamber proceedings for 1509-47 contain the record of a suit brought by Lucy Lacy and Anne Knyvett against several men for stealing goods, apparel, plate and jewels from the plaintiff’s house in London.
-Before June 10, 1533, Anne married John Sibyll of Syble (according to Magna Carta Ancestry).
+According to Magna Carta Ancestry, Anne married John Sibyll or Syble by June 10, 1533.
 Some sources give his surname as Clifford.
 She spent the last part of her life with her daughter, Lucy Gates, in Seamer, Yorkshire.
 She wrote her will on January 16, 1561/2.
 It was proved March 10, 1561/2.

 see MARY RYTHER